 If I already had COVID-19, should I get the vaccine?

-Which type of COVID-19 vaccine will UVA use?
+Which type of COVID-19 vaccine will UVA Health use?

-We're giving the approved and available COVID-19 bivalent vaccines.
 The original (monovalent) mRNA COVID-19 vaccines are no longer recommended for use in the United States.
+Bivalent vaccines are also no longer available.
+These vaccines are now outdated.
+The current vaccines offer better protection.

 If I feel sick on the day of my vaccination appointment, should I still get it?